-ČSOB is operating under two recognized brands in the Czech Republic - ČSOB and Poštovní spořitelna (Postal Savings Bank - PSB).
-It provides its services to all groups of customers, i.e. retail as well as SME, corporate and institutional clients.
-Clients are served via ČSOB branches, PSB's Financial Centers and post offices of the Czech Post.
-Services under the ČSOB and PSB brands are also distributed through the entire ČSOB group and through various direct banking channels.
-Since 2010, PSB offers its customers a range of modern banking products under the brand Era.
+ČSOB provides its services to all groups of clients, i.e. retail as well as SME, corporate and institutional clients.
+In retail banking in the Czech Republic, ČSOB is operating under main recognized brands - ČSOB, Era and Poštovní spořitelna (Postal Savings Bank - PSB).
+Clients are served via ČSOB branches, Era Financial Centers and outlets of the Czech Post network (PSB). ČSOB's products and services are also distributed through various direct distribution channels.
 In addition to its own products, ČSOB distributes products and services of the whole ČSOB group.